Content Warning: This blog contains references to sexual violence, hospitals, and forensic medical exams.

 During the episode, we meet Ilana, a young woman who has experienced sexual assault.
 Charge nurse Dana Evans, played by Katherine LaNasa, is the only certified SANE on shift and guides Ilana through the forensic medical exam process.

-While television often refers to “rape kits” in passing, we rarely see what that process actually involves when your body becomes evidence.
+While television often refers to “rape kits” in passing, we rarely see what that process actually involves when a body becomes evidence.
 A forensic medical exam is an hours-long experience with swabbing, photo documentation, and so much more.
 What The Pitt captures particularly well is the balance SANEs maintain between clinical precision and compassionate emotional support.
 Throughout the exam, Ilana is reminded that she has control over what happens next.
 Every step is explained.
 Consent is checked repeatedly.

 Some of the SANE-designated hospitals in Greater Boston: